Logicify/mautic-advanced-templates-bundle/README.md

 # Mautic Advanced Templates Bundle

 Plugin extends default email template capabilities with TWIG block so you can use advanced templating techniques like conditions, loops etc.

 ### Purpose

-For example you need slightly different content of your email depending on the information you already know about your contact (e.g. country, gender, whatever).
-Instead of creating tons of very similar emails you can create one with conditions coded inside.
+For example, you need a slightly different content of your email depending on the information you already know about your contact (e.g., country, gender, whatever).
+Instead of creating tons of very similar emails, you can create one with conditions coded inside.

-Another example - you might want to include dynamic content to your email.
-For let's say you are implementing abandoned cart feature and you want your customers to see exact content of their cart.
+Another example: you might want to include dynamic content to your email.
+Let's say you are implementing an Abandoned Cart feature and you want your customers to see exact content of their cart.
 Again, the solution might be to push cart content in JSON format to your contact via API and then iterate through the items in your template to render picture, name and price for each one.

 ### Compatibility